 also offers a big advantage for anyone who wants to explore move sequences

 and needs to return to a "virgin cube" frequently.

 applet from 1996 as a template for the graphics.

 applet that makes it easy to turn the cube for inspection.

 Just "googling" for Rubik on the web results in an abundance

 of hits.
 Here are a few interesting links:

 Rubik's cube page with many further links

-notes on the mathematics of the Rubik's cube
+mathematics of Rubik's cube